SvenMichaelKlose/phitamine/README.md

 Compile and run the script – Voilà!

-### Ports – indepentend templates on a single page
+### Ports – independent templates on a single page

 Usually, the action handlers claim a 'port' for which it generates HTML as soon as a template requests that port via the